moreirasantos/pgkn/README.md

 PGKN has a connection pool, its size being configurable in `PostgresDriver()` - 20 by default.
 It will refresh connection units if the query fails fatally, but it still needs more fine-grained status checks.

-You can also use a single connection with `PostgresDriverUnit`, which currently is not `suspend` but probably will be in the future.

 ### Named Parameters

 ```kotlin